danyspin97/danyspin97-site/content/blog/getting_started_with_execline.md

 _**Note**: `execline` doesn't expand `~` to the home directory, so `cd ~` won't work._

-`execline` built-ins take an arbitrary number of arguments and then execute the next program.
+`execline` builtins take an arbitrary number of arguments and then execute the next program.
 The words left are the arguments of this new program executed.
 Therefore we can generalize the syntax as:

 ```
-built-in args prog...
+builtin args prog...
 ```

 where `args` can be any number of arguments.